syncfusion-content/blazor-docs/blazor/mention/working-with-data.md

 ## Binding remote data

-The Mention loads the data from remote data services through the `DataSource` property.
+The Mention component allows you to load data from remote data services using the `DataManager` property.
+The `DataManager` property allows you to fetch data from a remote service and bind it to Mention component.

-The Mention supports the retrieval of data from the remote data services with the help of the `DataManager` property is used to fetch data from the database and bind it to the Mention.
+To use the `DataManager` property with the Mention component, you can create an instance of the `DataManager` component and specify the `URL` of the remote data service as the value of the Url property.
+You can then pass this instance to the `DataManager` property of the Mention component.

 * [DataManager.Url](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_Url) - Defines the service endpoint to fetch data.
 * [DataManager.Adaptor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_Adaptor) - Defines the adaptor option.
 By default, the [ODataAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#odata-adaptor) is used for remote binding.
 The adaptor is responsible for processing responses and requests from or to the service endpoint.